|

 Research Interests |

-Fusion transcripts in Plants
+Fusion transcripts

-- Development of webservers, databases and computational pipelines for plant research
+Development of webservers, databases, and computational pipelines

 Group Members |

-| Dr. Rashmi Gangwar | Project Scientist-I |
+| Priya Sharma | Project Scientist -I |

 | A. T. Vivek | Ph.D.
 Student |